 She earned her doctoral degree in neuroscience and cell biology in 2010 from Robert Wood Johnson Medical School at Rutgers University and went on to complete a post-doctoral fellowship in the Department of Medicine at Weill Cornell Medical College.

 Ms. McGovern joined NDRI in 2002 and is responsible for maintaining, creating and implementing human resource policies and systems, including employee recruitment and retention, labor law compliance, benefit administration, professional development, mediation and change management.
 McGovern is a member of the Society of Human Resources and the MidAtlantic Employers Association.
-She is currently pursuing her professional certification (PHR) in human resources through the Human Resources Institute.
+She earned her Professional Human Resources (PHR) from the Human Resource Certification Institute in 2018.